Fractional Parabolic Theory as a High-Dimensional Limit of Fractional Elliptic Theory: Introduction

 The idea that parabolic theory can be realized as a high-dimensional limit of elliptic theory has appeared in many other contexts.
 Perelman in \cite{Per02} used this philosophy in the development of his reduced volume.
-This idea was examined by Tao \cite{Tao08}, modified in the course notes of Sverak \cite{Sve11}, then developed and applied in \cite{Dav18} by the first-named author.
+This idea was also examined by Tao \cite{Tao08}, modified in the course notes of Sverak \cite{Sve11}, then developed and applied in \cite{Dav18} by the first-named author.
 Similar ideas have appeared in the literature; see \cite{CS05}*{Section 12.2}, for example.
-Very recently, related philosophies have appeared in \cite{BR25} and \cite{DED24}.
+Very recently, this technique has been used by other authors in \cite{BR25}, \cite{Bus25}, and \cite{Sta25}, while a similar philosophy appears in \cite{DED24}.

-We give a general overview of what we mean by a ``high-dimensional limiting argument."
+We now give a general overview of what we mean by a ``high-dimensional limiting argument."
 Let $L$ denote an elliptic operator defined in space $\Om$, and for each $n \in \N$, let $L_n$ denote a related elliptic operator defined in some high-dimensional space $\Om_n$.
 Our goal is to prove a parabolic theorem of the following form:

 To start, we construct transformation maps of the form $F_n : \Om_n \to \Om \times \R_+$ that send points $Y \in \Om_n$, the high-dimensional elliptic setting, to points $(X, t) \in \Om \times \R_+$, the space-time (parabolic) setting.
 For each $n \in \N$, we define functions $V_n(Y)$ in $\Om_n$ by setting $V_n(Y) = U(F_n(Y)) = U(X,t)$.
 If we choose $F_n$ appropriately, then $L_n V_n = K_n$, where $K_n$ is an error term.
 That is, each $V_n$ solves a nonhomogeneous elliptic equation.
 Then we prove elliptic theorems of the following form: